Love Philly? So do we. Let’s be friends. Sign up for the Billy Penn newsletter today.

 Pieces range from statues, poems and photos to promotional posters, magazine covers and even the Steadicam test footage that Garrett Brown took of his wife running up the museum steps before he recorded Stallone’s now-iconic scene in the first Rocky movie.

 Along with depictions of Stallone, real boxers like Joe Louis, Muhammad Ali and Elizabeth “Pink Panther” Monge are highlighted.
-Philly boxers and locations like Bernard Hopkins, Joe Louis and the Blue Horizon gym — their legacies often overshadowed by Rocky — are highlighted.
+Philly boxers and locations like Bernard Hopkins, Joe Frazier and the Blue Horizon gym — their legacies often overshadowed by Rocky — are highlighted.

 Marchesano said that the statue was intentionally not the first thing people see.
 Instead, they first encounter the earliest depictions of the sport, then its cultural heyday and blending into popular culture in the 1970s, and next its power and place in Philadelphia.
 All the while, museum-goers gradually get greater sightlines of the Rocky statue.
+Before you enter the gallery with the Rocky statue, you pass by a photo of Frazier’s historic but dilapidated North Philly gym, which was commissioned for the exhibition.

 After guests encounter the Rocky statue, they approach contemporary works that portray boxing and its metaphors in different perspectives.
 One of these is “Resilience of the 20%,” a bronze casting of a clay block after Canadian performance artist Cassils “fought” it, in a statement on the resilience of queer communities under the prevalent violence they face.

 The exhibition includes a map of Philly’s iconic boxing locations, with the ability to adjust for when the statue of Joe Frazier moves from the South Philly Sports Complex to the spot where the Rocky Statue previously stood.
-Farber said that “Smokin’ Joe”, who actually did the museum step running and frozen meat punching that Rocky later emulated, is as much a protagonist of the exhibition as the Italian Stallion and he hopes the show inspires line for photos with Frazier’s statue and a revitalization of his North Philly gym.
+Farber said that “Smokin’ Joe”, who actually did the museum step running and frozen meat punching that Rocky later emulated, is as much a protagonist of the exhibition as the Italian Stallion and he hopes the show inspires line for photos with Frazier’s statue and a revitalization of his gym.

 Farber said that after bringing people inside the museum, the exhibition’s goal is to invite interest back to the outside world where these pieces exist and gain their meaning.
 This includes the museum — or Rocky’s — steps, a common protest sight for Philadelphians that Farber described as “our people’s pedestal.”